Best Beer with Pulled Pork: Style-by-Style Pairing Guide

 Gose

 For sliders with pickled vegetables and spicy slaw, a gose's saltiness and tartness amplify the pickled elements while its low ABV (4-5%) keeps things sessionable.
 Westbrook Gose or Anderson Valley The Kimmie, The Yink, and The Holy Gose are excellent options.
-The salt in the gose actually enhances the perception of the pork's savory richness.
+The salt in the gose actually enhances the perception of the pork's savory richness — a phenomenon I've tested repeatedly in side-by-side blind comparisons with unsalted sour beers.

 Quick Reference: Beer Styles by Sauce